H-1B for Nurses

 Contact Us

-7 Steps for Nurses to Work in U.S. from India
+7 Steps for Nurses to Work in the U.S. from India

-2. Language Requirements – quite often, it is necessary for foreign nurses to complete the IELTS exam and achieve at least 6.5 on the overall grade and 7 for the speaking portion.
+2. Language Requirements – Quite often, foreign nurses must complete the IELTS exam and achieve at least 6.5 on the overall grade and 7 for the speaking portion.

-6. Finish the Visa Process – it is likely that you will need to attend an interview and submit a variety of documents during the process.
+6. Finish the Visa Process – You will likely need to attend an interview and submit a variety of documents during the process.
 You need to make sure that you comply with all of the immigration regulations and finish the entire process.

 7 Steps for Nurses to Work in U.S. from India Flow Chart